deep-war/Flixster/README.md

 <img src="Fixster.gif" width=400><br>

 ### Notes
 Got a socket exception when accessing the Movie database API.
+##### Solution
-Added <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" /> in AndroidManifest.xml Once the AndroidManifest,xml is changed, the app needs to be unistalled and then run.
-This would solve the issue.
+Added uses permission - ACCESS_NETWORK_STATE in AndroidManifest.xml
+Once the AndroidManifest,xml is changed, the app needs to be unistalled and then run.
+This would resolve the issue.

 ### Open-source libraries used